Why should you write a short thank-you email after an interview? The reason is simple thank you notes make a difference.

 If you missed the 24-hour timeline send one anyway if you are truly interested.

-Post job interview thank you emails are easy to write.
+Post-interview short thank you emails are easy to write.
 Crafting a good concise email with the points listed above will hopefully help put you over the top and get you the job offer you deserve.